CIROH-UA/NGIAB-Spotpy/readme.md

 - Chain/run information

 ### MPI Error Code
-At the end of the print statements, either one of these statements is logged (depending on serial or parallel calibration used):
+At the end of the calibration, either one of these statements is printed (depending on serial or parallel calibration used):
 If Parallel:
 ```bash
 MPI_ABORT was invoked on rank 0 in communicator MPI_COMM_WORLD